hedgehogtech/.github/profile/README.md

 ## 🦔 Hedgehog Technologies 🦔

 [**Hedgehog Technologies**](https://hedgehogtech.com) is a multidisciplinary engineering firm with a global impact.
 We specialize in complex electrical and mechanical projects where safety is paramount.

-Proudly 🍁 Canadian 🍁 teams located in:
+Proudly Canadian. 🍁

+Locations:
 - Burnaby, British Columbia  _(Metro Vancouver)_
 - Calgary, Alberta
+- _and clients across the globe..._